If you’re a business, at some point, you may need to write a business case. This is particularly true if you’re seeking financial support.

 Business cases can be structured in a variety of ways, but there are certain elements you should include.
 An Executive Summary is an essential element that should be presented at the beginning of your document.
 You should aim to write this last and make sure it summarises the rest of the proposal.

 Basically, when an investor is pressed for time and needs a quick snapshot of your business case, they should be able to find it in your Executive Summary.
-It should summarise the rest of the document, excite the reader, and instill confidence in the value of your proposal.
+It should summarise the rest of the document, excite the reader, and instil confidence in the value of your proposal.
 The good news is, it doesn’t have to be an essay – all you need is a compelling summary that is brief and straight to the point.

-We suggest you also include the following elements:
+At a basic level, we suggest you also include the following elements:

 - A description of the project